countif/enas_nni/README.md

 >> rnn arch search:    the dataset are at enas_nni/nni/examples/trials/enas/data/ptb

 >>  cnn arch search:  You need to download the cifar10 data at https://www.cs.toronto.edu/~kriz/cifar.html (python version).
 And put data at  enas_nni/nni/examples/trials/enas/data and rename the cifar-10-batches-py as cifar10 .
+Or you could run the script/download.sh and put the cifar10 data at enas_nni/nni/examples/trials/enas/data.

 >4.
 Start run